tAndreani/IPVARIABLE/README.md

-# IPNOISY: a method for genome-wide estimation of noisy transcription factor binding sites from ChIP-seq data.
+# IPNOISY: a method for genome-wide estimation of noisy transcription factor binding sites from ChIP-seq data
 IPNOISY is a method capable to detect noisy DNA binding regions of several transcription factors in a given cell type.
 It takes in input ChIP-seq peaks and outputs the noisy ones that tend to be not reproducible.